tomasmihalyi/living-spec-power/README.md

 # Living Specs - Kiro Power

-A Kiro Power that helps you consolidate development artifacts into single, AI-maintainable specification files.
+A Kiro Power that helps you consolidate development artifacts into single, AI-maintainable specification files with intelligent orchestration of Kiro specs.

 ## What is Living Specs?

 Living Specs solve the documentation explosion problem in AI-driven development.
 Instead of fragmenting context across 10-20 files per feature, a Living Spec consolidates everything into one continuously evolving file with seven sections:

-1. **Intent** - Problem statement, success criteria, failure triggers
+1. **Intent** - Problem statement, hypothesis (optional), success criteria
-2. **Requirements** - Functional, non-functional, cross-cutting
+2. **Requirements** - Project-level requirements + Related Kiro Specs table
-3. **Architecture** - Decisions with inline ADRs, tech stack
+3. **Architecture** - Key decisions with inline ADRs, tech stack, cost considerations
-4. **Implementation** - Component map, API contracts, tech debt
+4. **Implementation** - Execution plan, component map, tech debt register
-5. **Metrics** - Business and technical metrics
+5. **Metrics** - Business and technical metrics, validation status
-6. **Decision Log** - Historical choices with outcomes
+6. **Decision Log** - Historical choices with context and outcomes
-7. **Next Actions** - Sprint, backlog, blocked items
+7. **Next Actions** - Current focus, backlog, blocked items

+## Smart Spec Orchestration

+Living Specs intelligently manages the relationship with Kiro specs:

+- **At project start**: Asks whether you prefer Kiro specs or Living Spec
+- **At 3+ specs**: Suggests creating a Living Spec for coordination
+- **When creating specs**: Offers to add references to the Living Spec
+- **Cross-cutting concerns**: Identifies when content should move to Living Spec

 ## Installation